Spermatogonium: Diseases that cause infertility

+Cystic fibrosis and Klinefelter syndrome are just two examples of ways diseases and genetic mutations can lead to infertility in men.

 Anticancer drugs

 Anticancer drugs such as doxorubicin and vincristine can adversely affect male fertility by damaging the DNA of proliferative spermatogonial stem cells.
 Experimental exposure of rat undifferentiated spermatogonia to doxorubicin and vincristine indicated that these cells are able to respond to DNA damage by increasing their expression of DNA repair genes, and that this response likely partially prevents DNA break accumulation.
 In addition to a DNA repair response, exposure of spermatogonia to doxorubicin can also induce programmed cell death (apoptosis).